TetieWasTaken/BobTheBot/README.md

 3: Click 'Continue', and then 'Authorise'

-[serverSelect]: ../Scorcher/docs/step_2.png "Select the server"
+[serverselect]: docs/step_2.png "Select the server"